loremipsumdonec/optimizely-cms-models/posts/ssr_with_react_and_graphql/ssr_with_react_and_graphql_part_1.md

 book: "/optimizely/ssr-with-react-and-graphql"
 chapter: "/part-1"

-title: "Let's start with javascript"
+title: "Render JavaScript that use promises"
 preamble: "Before we can start implementing support for GraphQL, I intend to introduce some features that we will use in this implementation."
 ---

 One of the differences from before is that we will now use [Microsoft ClearScript](https://github.com/microsoft/ClearScript) directly.
-This is because we need more control and can then not go via [JavaScriptEngineSwitcher](https://github.com/Taritsyn/JavaScriptEngineSwitcher).
+This is because we need access to some flags and can then not go via [JavaScriptEngineSwitcher](https://github.com/Taritsyn/JavaScriptEngineSwitcher).

-There is no major difference in the syntax, and below is an example where we use `V8ScriptEngine`.
+There is no major difference in the syntax compared to JavaScriptEngineSwithcer, and below is an example where we use `V8ScriptEngine`.

 ```csharp
 public void CallFunction_WithNoInput_ReturnMessage()